|How To Live With Cats||

 If your outdoor cats live in an office park or other exposed area, set up your shelter in a stand of trees, under a row of bushes or in another place where it won’t be noticed by people passing by.
 Put some bricks under the shelter.
 It will be warmer if it’s off the ground.
 And orient it away from direct wind, rain and snow.

 An igloo doghouse, 19-gallon plastic storage tub or Styrofoam cooler can become a cozy cold weather cat shelter.
 If you use a storage tub or cooler, cut six-inch by six-inch doorways in the long sides of the container.
 The extra doorway will provide an escape route if another animal wanders into the shelter.

 The bottoms of the doorways should be several inches above the ground to prevent flooding.

-To insulate the shelter, line the walls and top with pieces of Styrofoam or a Mylar reflective blanket.
+To insulate the shelter, line the walls and top with pieces of Styrofoam, and cover them with a Mylar reflective blanket.

 To make a Styrofoam cat shelter, use a sheet of hard Styrofoam that’s eight feet long by two feet wide and two inches thick.

 Cut the Styrofoam into two 24-inch by 24-inch pieces for the floor and roof of the shelter.
 For the sides, cut two 12- by 24-inch pieces and two 12- by 20-inch pieces.

 Cut six-inch by six-inch doorways in the longest sides.
 Then glue all the pieces together with silicone sealant, and paint the shelter with dark green or brown latex deck paint.